 Ongoing research projects

-- BIOFUNK: The project aims to investigate relationships between clinical presentation, measures of pain and function, and presence of biomarkers in individuals with osteoarthritis.
+- BIOFUNC: The project aims to investigate relationships between clinical presentation, measures of pain and function, and presence of biomarkers in individuals with osteoarthritis.
 We also want to explore whether these measures can be used to subtype osteoarthritis, and predict treatment effects and trajectory of disease progression.

 - Evaluation of walking ability and gait patterns in children with skeletal dysplasia.